vaelum/skatkindprob/README.md

 * gmp library (https://gmplib.org)

 The following commands are for linux like operating systems.
-If you are using something else you still should be able to build this project but possibly will need other commands.
+If you are using something else you still should be able to build and run this project but possibly will need other commands.

 ```